 Inspecting your tyres weekly will help you spot problems as they arise, and can prevent damage to your tyres in the long run.

 When checking your tyres, make sure they are properly inflated and have sufficient tread depth remaining.
+Tyres must be replaced if worn down to any of the tread wear indicators as shown in the image.
 You should also look for any damage or cracks in the tyre’s surface.
 If you’re not sure about the condition of your tyres, come into one of our Bridgestone stores and have them inspected by a professional.

 Rotate your tyres regularly